The Best Snowboarding in South America: Freeriders Guide 2019

 It’s becoming harder and harder to find that in the mainstream world.
 The world is becoming smaller with all of our technology and information.

 There is a place where the word “Wild” and “Unknown” still can exist in the same sentence as “Snowboarding”; It’s South America.

 Forget about what you think you know about summer vacation and take a chance on a summer powder adventure that will have you second guessing where winter really lives.

 The very fact that you will start packing for this South American snowboarding adventure in the middle of summer is hint number one that your breaking away from the pack and what people think when they hear the words summer vacation.
-The season gets underway in June and keeps going until October with cold summer powder.
+The snowboard season in both Chile and Argentina gets underway in June and keeps going until October with cold summer powder.

 Don’t worry about how many days you got to ride during the Northern Hemisphere winter or how you had that injury that kept you from snowboarding, South America is the answer and the massive Andean Mountain range is waiting for you to discover its deep high elevation snow and terrain like no other place on the planet.

-Where to snowboard in South America and Why it’s Unique
+Where to Snowboard in South America & Why it’s Unique

 The South America Snowboard Scene